-Spectroscopy is a powerful tool to study the physical conditions of interstellar gas, which both shapes and reflects baryon assembly.
+Spectroscopy is a powerful tool to study the physical conditions of stars, growing black holes, and interstellar gas.
 I specialize in infrared and radio spectroscopy using telescopes like JWST, ALMA, and the VLA to measure atomic and molecular emission lines.
 My research stems from a rich history of infrared astronomy and past missions like Spitzer, Herschel, and ISO.

 My students/mentees (M. Eleazer, V. Vanicek) and I are working hard to calibrate, reduce, and analyze these data.
 Keep an eye out for a paper soon that will summarize the exciting lessons we are learning!